GorkemSahin/trip-manager/README.md

 # Trip Manager

-A web application to view, plan and manage business trips.
+A responsive web application to view, plan and manage business trips.
 Developed with React, React Router DOM, React Hook Form, Styled Components, SWR and Axios.
+A brief demonstration can be seen here: https://youtu.be/SGXrALCHoV8

 ## How to run